 Then, click on the + Add a new employee button.

 A creation window opens.
-You can enter the first (1) and last name (2), the email (which is mandatory to create the account) (3), the phone number (4) and define the role of the employee: CG artist, Supervisor, Administrator or Client (5).
-If the artist is working right now keep him as active, otherwise select no. Validate by clicking Confirm button.
+You can enter the first (1) and last name (2), the email (which is mandatory to create the account) (3), the phone number (4) and define the role of the employee: Artist, Supervisor, Studio Manager, Vendor or Client (5).
+If the artist is working right now, keep him active, otherwise select no. Validate by clicking the Confirm button.

 See the permissions section for more information.
-To make it short, CG artists, supervisors and clients will only see the productions they are assigned to.
+To make it short, artists, supervisors, and clients only see the productions they are assigned.

 All the people are now part of your studio.
-They will be added to a specific production when you will assign them to a task on a production.
-Otherwise they won't have access to anything.
+They are added to a specific production when you assign them to a task on a production.
+Otherwise, they won't have access to anything.

-You can also add someone to a production without assign him a task.
+You need to add someone to a production to assign him a task.

-On the Team page you can see all the assignations for a specific project.
-If you want to check another project team you will need to switch the project on the top of the page.
+On the Team page, you can see all the assignations for a specific project.
+If you want to check another project team, you need to switch the project on the top of the page.

-You can also add someone to a production without assigning him to a task, you can select his name on the search box (or type his name), and validate with add.
+You can also add someone to a production without assigning him to a task; if you have less than ten people, you can select his name on the search box (or type his name) and validate with add.

-We can now get back to the ASSETS page via drop down menu
+We can now get back to the ASSETS page via the drop-down menu.

 Click on the status (1) you want to assign.